Aramco to cut capital spending over coronavirus; 2019 profits plunge

 Aramco, which is 98% owned by the Gulf kingdom, reported a net profit of $88.2 billion in 2019, down from $111.1 in 2018.

-Analysts had expected Aramco to post a net profit of 346.6 billion riyals (75.48 billion pounds) in 2019, according to an estimate of 15 analysts polled by Refinitiv.
+Analysts had expected Aramco to post a net profit of 346.6 billion riyals ($92.6 billion) in 2019, according to an estimate of 15 analysts polled by Refinitiv.

 Aramco said the drop in earnings was mainly due "lower crude oil prices and production volumes, coupled with declining refining and chemical margins, and a $1.6 billion impairment associated with Sadara Chemical Co."